When we built our Outdoor Living Space Expansion, we designed it with the intention of incorporating a water feature.

 The sound of the trickling water is so enjoyable and very relaxing.

-If you decide to build a Water Wall, I would love it if you emailed a picture (see the Contact Me page) so I can see it.
-It may get added to this post and shared on my social media platforms!
+If you build a Water Wall, I would love it if you emailed a picture (see my Contact Me page).
+It may just get added to this post.